Paige-AI/paige-ml-sdk/examples/README.md

 |slide_3.svs|0|0|
 |slide_4.svs|1|1|

-In this example, each slide has a name and two binary values: one indicating the presence or absence of precursor lesions, and the other indicating the same for cancer.
+In this example, each slide has a name and two binary values: one indicating the presence or absence of precursor lesions, and the other indicating the presence/absence of cancer.

 #### Missing Labels
 Missing labels are encoded by the integer -999, has evidenced by slide 2 in the dataset, which is missing a precursor label.